FOREX-Euro edges lower ahead of euro zone summit on Greece

 * SNB refuses to comment on intervention

-* Aussie lower on the day after RBA holds rates steady as expected

-TOKYO, July 7 The euro slipped in Asian trading on Tuesday, but remained well off lows touched in the previous session ahead of a euro zone summit that investors hope might offer a way for Greece to climb out of its debt crisis and stay in the common currency.
+TOKYO, July 7 The euro edged slightly lower in early Asian trading on Tuesday, but remained well off lows touched in the previous session ahead of a euro zone summit that investors hope might offer a way for Greece to climb out of its debt crisis.

-"Maybe the market is pricing in some kind of possible agreement, though no one is eager to buy the euro," said Masashi Murata, currency strategist at Brown Brothers Harriman & Co in Tokyo.

-Investors were also awaiting monthly U.S. trade data later on Tuesday, he said.
-Economists have said that the stronger greenback is pressuring exports.

 After Greek voters overwhelmingly rejected austerity at a weekend referendum, France and Germany urged Athens on Monday to muster further proposals and restart talks with its lenders.
 The country's banks have already been closed for over a week, and only emergency funding can avert their insolvency.
 ID:nL8N0ZM0JD]